Add a global perspective to your studies.

 Academics for College Study Abroad Programs

-Students on Dragons’ College Study Abroad Programs may enroll in 12-16 credits per semester.
+Students on Dragons College Study Abroad Programs may enroll in 12-16 credits per semester.
 Each course is worth 4 semester credits and has been carefully reviewed and vetted by Naropa University’s Curriculum Committee.
-Each Dragons’ Study Abroad programs offer four interdisciplinary courses for academic credit.
+Each Dragons Study Abroad programs offer four interdisciplinary courses for academic credit.
 These courses are described below.
-To learn more about each course, please visit individual Study Abroad program pages.
+To learn more about each courses at individual locations, please visit individual College Study Abroad program pages.

 This course provides students with a background in regional history and politics.
 Course topics include public health policy, resource management, economic development, law, gender rights, human rights, and popular culture.